Mandy15/MKS65C-shell/README.md

 Separate multiple commands on one line with ;

 ## Bugs:
 Only single commands can be parsed with ;.
-Even if first command is executed, the shell may get exited and the second command won't run.
+Even if the commands are executed, the shell may be exited.
+Or, only first command is executed.

 ## Restrictions:
 All items on the command line are to be separated by a single space